Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Experiments Results

-Second, the metric's failure to penalize semantic vacuity is underscored by the \textit{EEG-to-Text} baseline.
-Despite exhibiting complete mode collapse (Dist-$n \approx 0$ in Table \ref{tab:main_results}), it paradoxically achieves the highest Standard BLEU-1 ($0.1190$).
-This confirms that BLEU scores can be promoted by repetitively generating high-frequency words, obscuring the model's inability to capture unique semantic content.
-In contrast, \methodname{} prioritizes strict signal dependency, accepting lower superficial overlap to ensure semantic fidelity. \textit{Extended analysis and qualitative examples are provided in the Appendix~\ref{app:bleu_trap}}.
+More intriguingly, under this Standard setting, the \textit{Prior Model (w/o TF)} paradoxically achieves the highest BLEU scores.
+Given that this baseline suffers from complete mode collapse, its top ranking constitutes compelling evidence of the BLEU Trap.
+It demonstrates that the metric fails to penalize semantic vacuity and can be artificially inflated by repetitively generating high-frequency words, thereby masking the model's fundamental inability to capture unique semantic content.
+Extended analysis and qualitative examples are provided in Appendix~\ref{app:mtv_bias} and Appendix~\ref{app:bleu_trap}.